codex-storage/codex-testnet-starter/USINGCODEX.md

 ## Create storage availability
+**Warning**
+Are you currently in a Codex workshop?!
+Yes: Please skip this step.

 In order to start selling storage space to the network, you must configure your node with the following command.
 Once configured, the node will monitor on-chain requests-for-storage and will automatically enter into contracts that meet these specifications.

 ```shell
 curl --request POST \
   --url http://localhost:8080/api/codex/v1/sales/availability \